processone/docs.ejabberd.im/content/admin/configuration.md

 included, so it is possible to use macros that are defined in configuration files included before the usage.

-It isn’t possible to use a macro in the definition of another macro.
+It isn't possible to use a macro in the definition of another macro.

 This example shows the basic usage of a macro: